mohmdsh/NLP4Arabs/README.md

-## A Tutorial of Text Data Preparation for machine learning modeling.
+## A Tutorial of Text Data Preparation for Machine Learning modeling.
-This page is an open space that provides NLP tutorials for Arabic text (written/spoken), and  provides a platform for discussing any related issue you might confront in your project.

-### Our first tutorial is about :
+#### Our first tutorial is about :

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for